raveljs/ravel/README.md

   // will map to GET /app
   @mapping(Routes.GET, 'app'); // Koa path parameters such as :something are supported
-  @before('bodyParser') // use bodyParser middleware before handler appHandler(ctx) {
+  @before('bodyParser') // use bodyParser middleware before handler.
+Matches this.bodyParser created in the constructor. appHandler(ctx) {
     ctx.status = 200;
     ctx.body = '<!doctype html><html></html>';